Salted Toffee Blondies are loaded with chunks of chocolate and toffee bits. A sprinkling of flaked sea salt completes this rich blondie!

 Bake the blondies for 30 minutes.
 Please note that this is a timed bake.
 The top of the blondies will feel set, but a toothpick might not come out completely clean.

-If desired, blondies that have cooled can be warmed very gently in an oven or microwave before serving to get a gooey chocolate center.
+Salted toffee blondies that have cooled can be warmed very gently in an oven or microwave before serving to get a gooey chocolate center.

 My Top Tips

-Flaked Sea Salt - The flaked sea salt is the one ingredient that brings out all the flavors of this blondie recipe and it only takes a sprinkling of it to transform the toffee, coffee, and chocolate flavors in your mouth to something “more”.
+♡ Flaked Sea Salt - The flaked sea salt is the one ingredient that brings out all the flavors of this blondie recipe and it only takes a sprinkling of it to transform the toffee, coffee, and chocolate flavors in your mouth into something “more”.
 I do not advise substituting another salt and recommend Maldon Flaked Sea Salt for the best flavor.

 Once baked and cooled, Salted Toffee Blondies can be cut into perfect squares.
 I hope you enjoy them!